 Research

-How do formal structures and policies in education either combat or perpetuate historical systems of oppression and inequality?
-What are the implications for access and inclusion of historically marginalized groups?
-As a sociologist of international and comparative education, I answer this question from both a global and U.S. perspective.
-My research agenda broadly examines the transnational and historical sociology of organizational structures, policies, and leadership in education, especially as related to racial and gender inequality.
+As a sociologist of international and comparative education, my research agenda broadly examines the transnational and historical sociology of organizational structures, policies, and leadership in education, especially as related to racial and gender inequality.

-My dissertation investigates how higher education systems invoke and engage with categories of race and ethnicity through formal structures, integrating critical theories from ethnic and postcolonial studies with theories of organizational behavior.
-Additional projects extend along three main lines of inquiry: diversity and inequality in higher education; settler colonialism and racial capitalism in education; and the recursive relationship between organizations and education.
+My dissertation investigates how higher education systems invoke and engage with categories of race, ethnicity, and sexuality through formal structures, integrating critical theories from ethnic and gender studies with theories of organizational behavior.
+Additional projects extend along three main lines of inquiry: diversity and inequality in higher education; the recursive relationship between organizations and education; and text as data in education research.

 Throughout my work, I maintain an eye to policy applications as part of my dual goals of communicating work that is useful to practitioners and policymakers, as well as generating knowledge that works in service of more equitable education experiences.
-My CV contains a detailed list of research experiences.
+Please contact me for a copy of my CV, which contains a detailed list of research experiences.

-• D’Apice, Hannah K. “Indigenous groups as objects versus subjects in global higher education: Comparing courses of study and policies for access in 500 universities worldwide.”
+• D’Apice, Hannah K. “Indigenous-supportive structures in global higher education: Comparing courses of study and policies for access in 501 universities worldwide.”
+(Draft available on request.)

 Diversity and inequality in higher education